 Want a soundbar that is sleek, stylish, and minimal, plus meets your requirements for sound and performance?
 Soundbars with built-in subwoofers are the ultimate choice if you’re looking to cut down on bulk, and you don’t need to sacrifice sound performance with a wide array of affordable options available.

 What are the best soundbars with built-in subwoofers?

-From the compact ZVOX SoundBases to traditional soundbars with built-in subwoofers from WOHOME, Yamaha, BYL, and more, there are a lot to choose from.
+From the compact ZVOX SoundBases to traditional soundbars with built-in subwoofers from WOHOME, Yamaha, BYL, and more, there are a lot to choose from (by the way, we have a guide on choosing between soundbases and soundbars in case you’re confused).
 The right one for you depends on your budget, room, sound specifications, and use.
-Whether you're purchasing for your living room, home theater, a bedroom, or all of the above, you're going to find one you love.
+Whether you’re purchasing for your living room, home theater, a bedroom, or all of the above, you’re going to find one you love.

 The ZVOX SoundBase 440 (on Amazon) is a mid-range, compact soundbar with one built-in subwoofer.
-ZVOX Audio is known for manufacturing soundbars and soundbases for those hard of hearing, and the SoundBase 440 provides clear dialogue through AccuVoice TV speakers, as well as impressive sound.
+ZVOX Audio is known for manufacturing soundbars and soundbases for those hard of hearing (we’ve explored this at length before), and the SoundBase 440 provides clear dialogue through AccuVoice TV speakers, as well as impressive sound.

 The SoundBase 440 is known for providing superior voice clarity with ZVOX’s proprietary AccuVoice technology, which is great for anyone – but especially those hard of hearing.
 It comes with ZVOX’s PhaseCue virtual surround processing system for a three-dimensional, high-quality surround sound experience.
 It is also equipped with a convenient Output Leveling feature that levels out various media sounds coming from the TV.